 The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are 21.0% for employers and 5.5% to 12.5% for employees.
+The agreed contribution rates for future years are 19.3% to 22.5% for employers and 5.5% to 12.5% for employees.

-Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of Academy Trust closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
+The guarantee came into force on 18 July 2013 and on 21 July 2022, the Department for Education reaffirmed its commitment to the guarantee, with a parliamentary minute published on GOV.UK.

-Total contributions made 2021 £'000 2020 £'000 Employer's contributions Employees' contributions 478 150 420 135 Total contributions 628 555
+Total contributions made 2023 £'000 2022 £'000 Employer's contributions Employees' contributions 567 148 494 148 Total contributions 715 642